stephenjohnlimb/boot/K8s.md

 But how does that specific virtual machine (host) with kubectl 'know' which kubernetes cluster to look at and work with?

-It is necessary to set up a `~/.kube/config` file (normally in your home directory).
+It is necessary to set up a `~/.kube/config` file.
 But what content?
 Use the command `microk8s config` from your host machine, then save that content in `~/.kube/config`.
 You'll need update this as and when you restart the microk8s virtual machine.

-So typically from your host and a vm called `primary` you can use:
+So typically from your host and a vm called `primary` you can use this command:

 ```
 microk8s config | multipass transfer - primary:.kube/config